Next, find information about your topic.

 Having trouble?
 Ask Us for help.

 Google Scholar provides an easy way to search for scholarly literature across many disciplines and resources.
+See instructions for setting up Google Scholar to access additional online fulltext available to UK users.

 If you search Google Scholar instead of just searching Google, you can dig deeper into the billions of resources contained on the web.
 But did you know that Google only searches around 30% of the web?